 The average life expectancy of a Border Collie is 12 years.
 Their average overall range is between 10-14 but in some cases, they can live to be around 17.
 The leading cause of death is cancer at 23% and old age at 17%.

 As previously mentioned, many of the health concerns of a Border Collie stem from hereditary factors.
-A helpful way to determine their potential for health issues is by looking at their family medical history.
+A helpful way to determine their potential for health concern is by looking at their family medical history.
 Responsible breeders keep a thorough history and should be able to answer how long family members lived and what they died from.

 Tips For A Long Life